defiant00/minet/README.md

-﻿# Minet Language Specification
+﻿# Minet Language Overview
-## General
+### General
 Minet is a web scripting language with a focus on readability and conciseness without resorting to a a large number of operators and special characters.
 Minet is compiled to Javascript.

 The core tenets guiding the syntax are as follows:
 * There should be a single, clear way to do a task.